ngmafia/NerdPack/README.md

 <img src="https://github.com/MrTheSoulz/NerdPack/blob/master/docs/NEPlogo.png?raw=true" width="400" height="200" align = "left" /></a>

 ### Information:
+NerdPack is the successor of ProbablyEngine, i created it for my own needs when PE was abandoned and then decided to open it up and support third party routines.
+These days i dont do routines myself, i maintain and improve NerdPack and its modules, if you're looking for combat routines to use with NerdPack i recommend using the toolbox, asking on the discord channel or just build your own (TRY IT, ITS REALLY EASY!)

-NerdPack is divided by 2 kind of modules: Core ("Legal") and Protected ("Ilegal").
+NerdPack is divided by 2 kind of modules: Core and Protected.
 Core modules will only tell you what to do (placing a icon on top of the spell to cast) and then you have to manualy press it.
-Protected modules will automate everything and therefore breaks WoW's TOS.
+Protected module is required to automate everything.
 * To report issues [Click Here](https://github.com/MrTheSoulz/NerdPack/issues).
 * For tips and documents use our wiki: [Click Here](https://github.com/MrTheSoulz/NerdPack/wiki) or join our Discord Channel.